 Teacher recruitment in low-income areas boosted by financial help to relocate

-Teach First has seen its autumn cohort of trainee teachers more than double in size from 2022, with a pilot scheme giving financial support partly attributed to the growth.
+Teach First's autumn cohort of trainee teachers more than doubled from 2022, with a pilot scheme giving financial support partly attributed to the growth.

 With the new teachers starting work in their placement schools this half term, the charity’s autumn cohort has grown from 121 trainees in its first group in 2022 to 268 in 2023.

 The charity is focused on getting high potential trainees to schools in low-income communities and is combating cost of living pressures faced by recruits by offering innovative grants to relocate or commute to these areas.

 The scheme was launched in June, with over a third of the autumn cohort (101 out of 268) taking up support to relocate or commute to school.

 As part of the pilot, trainees were offered a one-off grant off £2,000 if they relocated to take up a place in Teach First’s Autumn Institute.